danielchang2002/TaxiBGC_2022/README.md

 Daniel Chang, Vinod Gupta, Jaeyun Sung

 USAGE:
-TaxiBGC is a pipeline that takes as input two raw fastq files generated from a paired end sequence, estimates microbial abundances, and using these microbial estimates, returns as output predictions of experimentally verified BGCs.
+TaxiBGC is a pipeline that takes as input two raw fastq (or fastq.gz) files generated from a paired end sequence, estimates microbial abundances, and using these microbial estimates, returns as output predictions of experimentally verified BGCs.